Lucky Day (film): Plot

 Former safecracker Red is released from prison after two years.
 Red reconnects with his wife Chloe, their daughter "Bea" Beatrice (who now only speaks in her mother's native French after learning it from her nanny Lolita) and his former colleague Le Roi, who has been holding $500,000 in untraceable bearer bonds for him from their last heist in his pawn shop's hidden basement; Red's parole officer DPO Ernesto Sanchez remains suspicious of him and Le Roi.
 In Le Roi's basement, Red attempts to crack his safe, which is identical to the one from the bank he had robbed but finds he is no longer able to do so due to a lack of practice.

 Meanwhile, contract killer Luc, recently taken off of the no-fly list, enters the country searching for Red, leaving the airport by killing a man and taking his car.
-While acquiring weaponry from an associate of his, Jean-Jacques, at his bar, having sex with Jean-Jacques's girlfriend as "payment" for the weaponry, Jean-Jacques explains to his friends that Luc is in charge of "retirement" for "the Commission" and that they should be as terrified of him as he himself is, begging his cockiest friend not to insult Luc or try to kill him.
-After Luc returns without Jean-Jacques's girlfriend and the cockiest friend inquires about her, Luc claims off-hand to have killed her to prevent there being any small talk, which Jean-Jacques accepts, only for Jean-Jacques's friend to insult him.
-Luc then shoots Jean-Jacques's friend and asks the other whether he was aware that Jean-Jacques has been embezzling from the Commission.
-After the friend responds that Jean-Jacques has, Jean-Jacques goes for his shotgun only for Luc to shoot him, inadvertently setting off Jean-Jacques's gun and killing the other friend.
+While acquiring weaponry from an associate of his, Jean-Jacques, at his bar, having sex with Jean-Jacques's girlfriend as "payment" for the weaponry, Jean-Jacques explains to his friends, arms importers Louis and Pierre, that Luc is in charge of "retirements" for "the Connection" and that they should be as terrified of him as he himself is, begging the two to not to insult Luc or try to kill him.
+After Luc returns, Jean-Jacques introduces him to Louis and Pieree, to which Luc responds by taunting the pair.
+After Jean-Jacques notices his girlfriend hasn't returned, he inquires about her, Luc claims off-hand to have killed her to prevent there being any small talk, Jean-Jacques is quietly enraged by this and nods at Louis to kill him.
+Louis insults Luc and attempts to shoot him, only to be shot by Luc first.
+Luc then asks Pierre whether he was aware that Jean-Jacques has been embezzling the Connection.
+Jean-Jacques then goes for his shotgun only for Luc to shoot him, inadvertently setting off Jean-Jacques's gun and killing Pierre.
 As he makes his way through town, Luc shoots the owner of a lowrider and joyrides it around town, before killing two cops after they attempt to stop him.